Elastic Graphs: Minimizing Dirichlet energy: Harmonic maps

 \subsection{Definition and existence}

-In this section, we give a concrete description of harmonic maps and prove their existence, making the intuitive description of harmonic maps from the introduction more precise.
-See Section~\ref{sec:prior-work} for a summary of prior work.
+We give a concrete description of harmonic maps and prove their existence, making the intuitive description of harmonic maps from the introduction more precise.

 \begin{definition} Let $G = (\Gamma, \alpha)$ be a marked elastic graph and let $K$ be a marked length graph.
-Recall from Definition~\ref{def:const-deriv} that $\PL^*[f]$ is the space of PL maps for which $\abs{f'}$ is constant on each edge of~$G$.
 To any constant\hyp derivative map~$f$, we can associate the \emph{tension\hyp weighted graph} $W_f = (\Gamma, \abs{f'})$; that is, the weight of an edge~$e$ is $\abs{f'(e)}$.
 Then $f$~is \emph{harmonic} if it is constant-derivative and the associated map $f \co W_f \to K$ is taut. \end{definition}

-In general, it is not immediately obvious when a map is taut.
+For general weighted graphs, it is not immediately obvious when a map is taut.
 We can simplify the condition in Definition~\ref{def:harmonic} to give the triangle inequalities at vertices from the introduction.

 \begin{proposition} Let $f \co G \to K$ be a constant-derivative map from a marked elastic graph to a marked length graph.
 Let $G_0 \subset G$ be the subgraph of~$G$ on which $\abs{f'} \ne 0$, and let $f_0$ be the restriction of~$f$ to~$G_0$.
-Then $f$ is harmonic iff $(W_{f_0},\tau(f_0))$ forms a marked weighted train track according to Definition~\ref{def:tt}. \end{proposition}
+Then $f$ is harmonic iff $(W_{f_0},\tau(f_0))$ forms a marked balanced train track in the sense of Definition~\ref{def:tt}. \end{proposition}

 \begin{proof} By Lemma~\ref{lem:taut-subdomain}, $f$~is harmonic iff $f_0 \co W_{f_0} \to K$ is taut.
 If $f_0$ is taut, the train-track in condition~(\ref{item:mf-tt}) of Theorem~\ref{thm:maxflow-mincut} must be $(W_{f_0}, \tau(f_0))$. \end{proof}